amancalledkidd/fairground-shooting-gallery/README.md

 ## Features
 - **Dynamic Targets**: Targets move smoothly horizontally or vertically on the screen, with some even popping up in random locations to keep players on their toes.
 - **Scoring System**: Each successful hit earns points, and the game features a multiplier for consecutive hits to reward sharpshooters with quick reflexes and precise aim.
-- **Sleek Animations**: Smooth animations for target movements and interactions, ensuring an immersive gameplay experience.
+- **Animations**: Smooth animations for target movements and interactions, ensuring an good gameplay experience.
 - **Responsive Design**: Crafted to provide a seamless experience across various devices, ensuring players can enjoy the game anytime, anywhere.

 ## How to Play